philnewm/blog-articles/ansible/molecule_getting_started/ansible_molecule_using_vagrant_and_virtualbox.md

 ln: true
 ```

-@@ TODO research line number referencing in Ansible books
-Line 1: Initialize a new scenario using explicit parameters to use vagrant
+Here we begin by initializing a new molecule scenario using flags to explicitly set the driver and provisioner names.
-Line 2: The default `create.yml` file will cause connection issues on start-up so we fix this by copying the one from the molecule vagrant plugin itself
+Next we copy the default `create.yml` and `destroy.yml` files since the default ones will cause connection issues on start-up.
-Line 3: The default `destroy.yml`file won't destroy the vagrant box itself so we replace it by copying the one from the molecule vagrant plugin itself
-Line 4: @@TODO try to get rid of this line - requires removing debug formatting from molecule.yml
-Line 5: Now replace the molecule config file `molecule/default/molecule.yml` with the provided one which uses AlmaLinux9. - Get other vagrant boxes on [vagrant cloud](https://portal.cloud.hashicorp.com/vagrant/discover/almalinux/9)
+Now replace the molecule config file `molecule.yml` as well as the `converge.yml` and `verify.yml` with the provided ones which use AlmaLinux9. - Get other vagrant boxes on [vagrant cloud](https://portal.cloud.hashicorp.com/vagrant/discover/almalinux/9)
-Line 6: Same goes for the `converge.yml` playbook
-Line 7: Same goes for the `verify.yml` playbook

 Running `molecule create` and `molecule list` when it's done should now display a vagrant instance.